Trying to get over a cold? There are lots of things you can do to ease the symptoms as you get better. Here some easy ones.

 The most common cause of chronic cough is predictable.
 It's the aftermath of a cold or other viral infection, says Norman H. Edelman, MD, chief

 Suffering the symptoms of a cold is bad enough by day.
-At night, it can be worse, when blocked sinuses can make it so hard to breathe that you spend all night in a misery of tossing and turning.
-WebMD asked leading cold and sleep experts around the country for advice on how to breathe easier at nigh
+At night, it can be worse.
+Blocked sinuses can make it so hard to breathe that you spend all night in a misery of tossing and turning.
+WebMD asked cold and sleep experts around the country for advice on how to breathe easier at night while you’r

 Q: I figure I'll pick up a cold or the flu at some point from all the sniffling, coughing students in my classes.
 How do I know when to seek medical help?
 A: You're right.
 Because you spend a lot of time around other people, your chances of getting a cold or the flu this winter are high.
 Remember